erwinfrohsinn/bank-account-processing/README.md

 The fields "Umsatzart;Begünstigter / Auftraggeber;Verwendungszweck" (= booking type;sender or receiver;booking text)
 are concatenated.
 If one of the keywords in katmap is found in the concatenation, the booking is marked with the category and booking direction belonging to the keyword.

+A basic *"KatMapss.json"* is created by this program, if none is found.
+Modify it according to your needs; next time your *"KatMapss.json"* will be used.

 __Caveat:__ This program does not check whether a keyword occurs more than once.

 Also the categorized data is saved (*"Kontoumsaetze_bbb_aaaaaaass_Kategorized.csv"*) so that you can read them with a spreadsheet program like __libre office calc__.
 The categorization is always created anew, so if you change *"KatMapss.json"*, also the past data is newly categorized.

 As a final step, this program creates *"PivotTabless.csv"*, which shows the categories on the vertical axis and Year/Month horizontally.

 During the program run, a log file *"kontoauszug.log"* is created.

+## Technical hints:
 Usage:
 `python3 kontoauszug.py fname='Kontoumsaetze_bbb_aaaaaaass_yyyymmdd_hhmmss.csv' \
                         pname='/home/myname/development/Kontoauszuege/'
 `

 (More parameters are described in the source code, they are related to logging and you can keep them alone)

+The program needs the modules __pandas, begins, logging, json, pathlib, os__ __f-strings__ are used, therefore, __python 3.6__ or newer is required.

 Thanks to *python* and *pandas* developers and community!